azusalad/osuscraper/README.md

 ![Preview](preview.gif)

 ## Requirements
-Python, argparse, selenium, time, getpass, tqdm
+Python, argparse, selenium, getpass, tqdm

 ## Setup
 Clone this repo, cd into the repo, and install requirements.